jkzorz/SituSeq/README.md

 *at what point are we splitting reads into samples based on barcodes?
 First I assume?*

 ## Step 0: Concatenate all individual fastq files belonging to one sample into one file (may need to write for loop for barcodes?)
+Nanopore splits sequences into individual file chunks of a pre-determined number of sequences.
+It is easiest going forward if these little files are concatenated into one large file.

 ```
 cat *.fastq > concat.fastq